DevMountain/categorizer/README.md

 export default createStore(chart);
 ```

-Basically Redux is creating the store and calling our reducer `chart` with `undefined` and a dummy action as arguments.
+Basically, Redux is creating the store and calling our reducer `chart` with `undefined` and a dummy action as arguments.
 This will then cause our reducer to return the `initialState` variable and give our store an initial state.

 </details>